-The Contractor shall establish written criteria and procedures for accepting and acting upon referrals, including emergency referrals.
-The Contractor shall include in the written criteria the definition of a referral as any oral, written, faxed or electronic request for services made by the member or member's legal guardian, family member, an AHCCCS Contractor, PCP, hospital, court, Tribe, IHS, school, or other State or community agency.
-The Contractor shall have a process to refer any member who requests information or is about to lose AHCCCS eligibility or other benefits to options for low-cost or no-cost health care services.
-The Contractor must ensure that training and education are available to PCPs regarding behavioral health referrals and consultation procedures.
+The Contractor shall establish written criteria and procedures for accepting and acting upon referrals to specialists, including emergency referrals, to include, at a minimum, the following:

+- 1. Definition of a referral as any oral, written, faxed or electronic request for services made by the member or member's legal guardian, family member, an AHCCCS Contractor, PCP, hospital, court, Tribe, IHS, school, or other State or community agency, - 2.
+Use of Contractor's referral process, - A referral plan for any member who is about to lose eligibility and who requests information on lowcost or no-cost health care services, or other third party health coverages such as Medicare as applicable,